 I didn’t know what to expect

-Honestly I thought the first 6 months of this ride would suck.
+Honestly, I thought the first six months of this ride would suck.
 I had no expectation of enjoying this part of the ride at all.
-I just told myself suck it up and get through it.
-I mean who the heck in their right mind goes outside in the winter voluntarily?
+I just told myself, suck it up and get through it.
+I mean, who the heck in their right mind goes outside in the winter voluntarily?
 Who the heck bikes down a highway in frigid temperatures and identifies that as fun?

 Just grind it out and prove to yourself that you are strong enough.
-I mean I hate the cold!
-Who on earth wants to camp in the winter anyways?
-I love jungles and 80 degrees and high humidity.
+I mean, I hate the cold!
+Who on earth wants to camp in the winter anyway?
+I love jungles and 80 degrees, and high humidity.
 I have no interest in winter sports at all.

 Anyways, turns out that I have really enjoyed my first 35 days on the road and I have made it through all my immediate challenges far better then I could have hoped for.
 I am really happy that I started my bike ride at the time of year that I did.

-That being said it is very obvious that starting a bike tour across Canada at this time of year is not something that should really be recommended.
+That being said, it’s very obvious that starting a bike tour across Canada at this time of year is not something that should really be recommended.
 Most people simply could not undertake such an adventure.
-I also realize that I have been very lucky when it has come to weather and very lucky on this ride as a whole.
-Not to mention I am only 35 days in and have only pedaled just a little over 1,500 km’s.
+I also realize that I have been very lucky when it comes to weather and very lucky on this ride as a whole.
+Not to mention, I am only 35 days in and have only pedaled just a little over 1,500 km’s.

 Some of my biggest challenges